projectacrn/acrn-hypervisor/doc/developer-guides/hld/vuart-virt-hld.rst

                   }

-   The kernel bootargs ``console=ttySx`` should be the same with vuart[0], otherwise, the kernel console log can not captured by hypervisor.
+   The kernel bootargs ``console=ttySx`` should be the same with vuart[0]; otherwise, the kernel console log can not be captured by hypervisor.
 Then, after bringing up the system, you can switch the console to the target VM by: